cloudify-cosmo/docs.getcloudify.org/content/installation/upgrading-manager.md

 ## Migrate Agents

+1. For in-place upgrade from Cloudify Manager 4.0.0 only:
-1. (Optional) To apply the agent certificates from the previous Manager, run these commands to replace the new SSL directory with the copied one.
+  1. To apply the agent certificates from the previous Manager, run these commands to replace the new SSL directory with the copied one.
       ```sudo rm -rf /etc/cloudify/ssl```<br>
       ```sudo cp -r {{ the previously saved SSL directory.
 For example, `/home/centos/ssl` }} /etc/cloudify```

-      To ensure that the directory has Read permissions, run:
+  1. To ensure that the directory has Read permissions, run:
-      ```sudo chmod -R 644 /etc/cloudify/ssl```
+      ```sudo chmod -R 755 /etc/cloudify/ssl```
   1. Reboot the virtual instance with the new Cloudify Manager.
 1. If you have running agents, run `cfy agents install --all-tenants`.

 # Upgrading into the new roles system